fNIRS/snirf/GOVERNMENT.md

 ### SNIRF Government
 The mission of the SNIRF government is to ensure the format's longevity and to encourage its adoption.
 Critical to this mission is the ability of the fNIRS community to expand or correct the specification as new developments emerge without creating issues and conflicts for users.
 The SNIRF government is responsible for moderating this process, and for collecting and disseminating important information to SNIRF users.

-SNIRF's government is composed of two groups: a Steering Committee ultimately responsible for motivating and justifying changes to the specification, and a group of Maintainers who are authorized to draft these changes.
+The SNIRF government is composed of two groups: a Steering Committee ultimately responsible for motivating and justifying changes to the specification, and a group of Maintainers who are authorized to draft these changes.
 Any user of the SNIRF format may be nominated to join these groups.

 ## Bylaws